SAP/ui5-uiveri5/docs/design/imagestorage.md

 #### Local with upload
 A developer creates his new visual test.
-He runs it locally against his preferred runtime ( emulated - chrome with mobile emulation and/or standard ) checks the images and corrects whats is necessary.
+He runs it locally against his preferred runtime ( emulated - chrome with mobile emulation and/or standard ) checks the images and corrects what is necessary.
 When happy with the result he runs with --update flag that updates the .lnk files.
 Then he runs with --upload that will __upload the new screenshots__ in the imagestore.
 Then he commits his changes ( that cover test and .lnk files) and pushes his commit to gerrit.
 If necessary, this sequence could be repeated many times.